-We are glad to report that occupational injuries at ENERGO-PRO Bulgaria EAD dramatically decreased compared to previous years, reflecting our efforts to become accident-free.
-We will continue our efforts to further reduce the number of work-related injuries in the upcoming year.
 We provide personal protective equipment to our employees and train them to use it properly.
 All employees in manual labour positions underwent on average 19.4 hours of trainings to ensure safe and effective work.
 Given our commitment to safety, the employees of our subcontractors are also obligated to undergo training and familiarize themselves with our safety plans and instructions for safe work.

-Georgia
+7. Georgia